 The flowers from the mature second year flower can be soaked in oil to make a healing preparation with a huge variety of uses.
 The oil has been found to have anti-microbial action as well as pain relieving properties.
 Mullein oil has been used historically to aid in the healing of ear infections.
 Many natural healers still rely on Mullein oil today.
 (1)

 The leaf you have harvested and dried has many medicinal properties too.
 It is a well-known expectorant with anti-inflammatory properties.
 It can be used in a vaporizer or rolled to smoke.
 Individuals who suffer from Asthma may find vaporizing Mullein to be helpful.
 I have several friends with Asthma who rely on the daily use of Mullein to help ease their symptoms.

 Mullein can be mixed with other smoking herbs.
 Among those, a good companion herb is Cannabis.
-There have been many studies done to determine the usefulness of both Mullein and Cannabis as potential natural treatments for the symptoms people with asthma and other lung congesting conditions.
-“Marihuana smoke, unlike cigarette smoke, causes bronchodilation [expansion of the air passages] rather than bronchoconstriction [narrowing of the air passages] and, unlike opiates, does not cause central respiratory depression.”(2) The small inner leaves of the Mullein plant, properly dried, and mixed with Cannabis for smoking may be very relieving to a person with lung congestion.
+There have been many studies done to determine the usefulness of both Mullein and Cannabis as potential natural treatments for the symptoms people with asthma and other lung congesting conditions, may suffer from.
+"Marihuana smoke, unlike cigarette smoke, causes bronchodilation [expansion of the air passages] rather than bronchoconstriction [narrowing of the air passages] and, unlike opiates, does not cause central respiratory depression."(2) The small inner leaves of the Mullein plant, properly dried, and mixed with Cannabis for smoking may be very relieving to a person with lung congestion.